 Lund Nano Lab

 Lund Nano Lab (LNL), which is part of the Division of Solid State Physics (FTF) and the NanoLund consortium, is a state of the art cleanroom facility run by expert staff.
+Since April 2016 LNL is a member of Myfab - the Swedish research infrastructure for micro- and nanofabrication.
 We offer space, equipment and expertise for cutting edge nanofabrication both in fundamental research and device development.
 We also educate students enrolled at Lund University and participate in outreach activities for society.

 Mission and role of LNL